 Yet at that conference 38 delegates were individually CP members.
 In many Labour Parties and Trades Councils, Communists were a significant factor.
 It made sense to many Communists to be active in a large, relatively open party with a strong working-class activist base, particularly when many had been members of the BSP or ILP, both affiliated, before 1920.

-For the 1922 election, four CP members were selected as parliamentary candidates by their local Labour Parties: Joe Vaughan in Bethnal Green SW, Walter Windsor in Bethnal Green NE, Alec Geddes in Greenock, and Saklatvala.
-John Walton Newbold, Saklatvala's old comrade from City of London ILP, stood as a Communist in Motherwell with the support of the local Labour and Trades Council.
-Saklatvala and Newbold were elected.
+In the 1922 election, five CP members stood as parliamentary candidates with one degree or another of local or national Labour backing: Joe Vaughan in Bethnal Green SW, Walter Windsor in Bethnal Green NE, Alec Geddes in Greenock, John Walton Newbold in Motherwell, and Saklatvala.
+In addition to Saklatvala, Newbold - his old comrade from City of London ILP - was elected.